dhlorenz/safot/Material/Tutorials/sml/introduction.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-you usually may ignore it. or use a workaround:
+You usually may ignore it. or use a workaround:

 ```sml
 fn x => (twice ident) (x);